 The Knight Frank team saw cloud as an enabler, rather than a destination in itself.
 True to their traditions of service, when the pandemic struck, they worked to find meaningful ways to help customers in their time of need.
 The ability to harness data assets was a cornerstone of the initial plan, using Power BI and Analytics to create insights that would hold meaning and value for customers.

 “Working with data analytics aligned closely to our cloud project.
-We were able to take data coming from the cloud and visualise it,” said Warner.
+We were able to take data coming from the cloud and visualise it,” said Holt.

 “We manage portfolios like office buildings and shopping centres, and were able to use financial data around rents, outgoings, and electricity and water utilities, and analyse sustainability goals, in a number of initiatives.
 We could share that data with customers.
 For example, one large shopping centre owner now has a tenant portal, where retailers can administer their leases, make payments, and use a messaging platform behind that.
 Retail has had a tough time through the COVID-19 pandemic, but our customer has a whole engagement platform, which means they are getting paid quicker, and have access to better, up-to-date communications with retailers, giving them better visibility.”

-Bringing forward these initiatives involved a frequent reworking of the planned rollout, and Warner said highly valued the approach of Data#3 and Microsoft.
+Bringing forward these initiatives involved a frequent reworking of the planned rollout, and Holt said highly valued the approach of Data#3 and Microsoft.
 It was all about getting the job done.

 “The flexibility of Data#3 and Microsoft was a highlight.
-The goalposts changed as we went along, and they accommodated us every time,” said Warner.
+The goalposts changed as we went along, and they accommodated us every time,” said Holt.

 The availability of local support has not simply been a matter of convenience for Knight Frank.
-Warner said that the relationship with Data#3 and Microsoft has been all-important.
+Holt said that the relationship with Data#3 and Microsoft has been all-important.